If Lindner becomes finance minister: Habeck already has a plan B – it would be a novelty

 Bundestag election: Habeck’s Plan B – Green party leader as interior minister?

 Basically, Habeck is traded as a possible Vice Chancellor.
-The Lübeck-born chancellor candidate Annalena Baerbock would then at first glance be sidelined, but the green co-boss should also head an important ministry.
+The Lübeck-born chancellor candidate Annalena Baerbock would then be sidelined at first glance, but the green co-boss should also head an important ministry.
 She is acted as environment or even foreign minister.
 But which department does Habeck head besides the office as Vice Chancellor?
 It is not uncommon for the Vice Chancellor to be entrusted with the Ministry of Finance, for example SPD man Olaf Scholz.
 According to information from taz Habeck already has a plan B: The Ministry of the Interior.

 The last five federal interior ministers